Renaud11232/AwesomeCommandFramework/README.md

 The exact same thing can be done to add a `TabCompleter` to a command or sub command, just use `setTabCompleter(TabCompleter completer)` instead of `setExecutor(CommandExecutor executor)`.

+Be aware that the old `getCommand(String name)` is now deprecated and will always throw an `UnsupportedOperationException`.

 ##### Constants

 There are 4 basic executors and completers that might be useful :
-  * `AwesomeCommand.DEFAULT_EXECUTOR` : `CommandExecutor`that has the same behavior as the default one, which always returns false
+  * `AwesomeCommand.DEFAULT_EXECUTOR` : `CommandExecutor`that has the same behavior as the default one, which always returns false.
-  * `AwesomeCommand.NO_EXECUTOR`: `CommandExecutor`which always returns true
+  * `AwesomeCommand.NO_EXECUTOR` : `CommandExecutor`which always returns true.
-  * `AwesomeCommand.DEFAULT_COMPLETER`: `TabCompleter`that has the same behavior as the default one, which always returns null
+  * `AwesomeCommand.DEFAULT_COMPLETER` : `TabCompleter`that has the same behavior as the default one, which always returns null.
-  * `AwesomeCommand.NO_COMPLETER`: `TabCompleter` which always returns an empty list
+  * `AwesomeCommand.NO_COMPLETER` : `TabCompleter` which always returns an empty list.

 ### *License*